pkumar26/demok8s/README.md

     virulent-dragon-traefik             LoadBalancer   10.0.75.182   13.14.15.16  80:32426/TCP,443:30632/TCP   18s
     virulent-dragon-traefik-dashboard   ClusterIP      10.0.33.244   <none>        80/TCP                       18s

->Note down the External-IP of Public Load Balancer. \
+>Note down the External-IP of Public Load Balancer.\
-If you've public domain, you may setup A record to point to this IP e.g. dashboard.example.com.
+If you've public domain, you may setup A record to point to this IP e.g. demo.example.com.
 Accessing this will show you the dashboard of traefik.
+If not, please edit hosts file and add example domain pointing to LoadBalancer External IP:

+    notepad c:\windows\system32\drivers\etc\hosts

+    13.14.15.16	demo.example.com

 *Deploy three applications to AKS cluster*